Sustainable Sydney Section

 Due to climate change we experience more extreme weather, such as heavy rain, storms and droughts.
-Instead of being paralysed by Judgement Day visions for the future we need to embrace the environmental changes and work with them in a positive way in order to turn what seems to work against us into something that we can benefit from.
-We need to start a new positive discourse if we want to make a change towards a more sustainable future.
+Instead of being paralysed by Judgement Day visions for the future we need to embrace the environmental changes and work with them in a positive way in order to turn what seems to work against us into something we can benefit from, starting a new positive discourse to make a change towards a more sustainable future.

 To start, we need to look at what we have to work with.
-The existing building structure with the overhang gives us an opportunity to make green roofs in order to collect rainwater to reuse in the household.
-This will upgrade the living situation and the value of the property, and at the same time it adds to the life in the streets.
+The existing building structure with the overhang gives us an opportunity to make green roofs in order to collect rainwater and reuse it in households.
+This will upgrade the living situation and the value of the property, and at the same time add to the street life.

 The next thing we need to consider is the impervious conditions of our cities.
 To avoid storm water runoff we need to make our cities more permeable and green.
 So by creating a green dividing strip for slow seepage we avoid some of the pollution from storm water runoff and add more nature value to our streets.
 Research shows that people who live in close proximity to green space live a healthier life and are less stressed.
 But because space is scares we need to use the term “green infrastructure” and consider it as being just as important in our cities as roads, sewerage, electricity and water.